If one of your client’s parents passed away, would they call you?

 The challenge facing our industry is to ensure we continue to look after this wealth as it cascades down the generations.
 It is incumbent on platforms and providers to deliver the products and tools to help advisers do so.

-You may think the high loss ratio of wealth detailed above is due to poor choice of tax wrapper and mismanagement of investments, but this has been attributed to less than 3% of overall wealth lost.
+You may think this high loss ratio of wealth is due to poor choice of tax wrapper and mismanagement of investments, but this has been attributed to less than 3% of overall wealth lost.
 The main contributing factors are lack of communication (60%) and unprepared heirs (25%)1.

-When it comes to leaving a financial legacy, quite often fear is the dominant emotion.
-Fear of the donor running out of money themselves, fear of limiting one’s options by acting too early, fear of creating an entitlement mentality amongst heirs, fear of creating sibling rivalries and fear of the inheritance being squandered.
+When it comes to leaving a financial legacy, fear can be the dominant emotion: Fear of the donor running out of money; fear of limiting one’s options by acting too early; fear of creating an entitlement mentality among heirs; fear of creating sibling rivalries; and fear of the inheritance being squandered.

 To overcome these fears, clients should be asked to consider what their wealth means to them: What does money mean to me?
 What are the attitudes towards money I want to teach my heirs?
 How can I help my heirs develop their financial competency?
 Who will inherit my wealth: family, friends, charity, HMRC?
 What are my options for controlling the transfer of my wealth?
 How can I best communicate this to my heirs.

-Once the answers to these questions are known the following planning ideas may prove useful:
+Once the answers to these questions are known the following four planning ideas may prove useful:

-- Financial planning as gifts – clients pay for their kids to receive advice (which can also serve to reduce the value of an estate for IHT purposes when using the annual exemption and gifting rules).
+Clients pay for their children to receive advice (which can also serve to reduce the value of an estate for IHT purposes when using the annual exemption and gifting rules).

-- Pro bono yearly reviews for children up to age 30 as a way to encourage the next generation to consider the benefits of financial planning and to cement future relationships – an idea proposed by an adviser at a recent Zurich workshop.
+Pro bono annual reviews for children up to age 30 as a way to encourage the next generation to consider the benefits of financial planning, and to cement future relationships (editor: this was an idea proposed by an adviser at a recent Zurich workshop).

-- Stories – reach out to next generation to explain the meaning of the plan.
+Reach out to the next generation to explain the meaning of the plan.
 Explaining the sacrifices made by parents in creating a legacy allows children to fully understand the importance of the inheritance they will receive and to attribute a higher value to it.

 Intergenerational planning will also reap rewards for adviser businesses.
 The value of a business that encompasses multiple generations will be much higher than one where the core client bank is in retirement and decumulating assets.

-Employing the services of younger advisers to service the younger generations of a family will strengthen an advisory firm’s relationship with that family and also assist with transitioning the business itself should the principal(s) wish to retire.
+Employing the services of younger advisers to service the younger generations of a family will strengthen an advisory firm’s relationship with that family and also help transition the business itself should the principal(s) wish to retire.